kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 the default topology hint as there is no request for the guaranteed memory, and does not reserve the memory in the internal [NodeMap][2] object.

-This policy is only Supported on Linux.
+This policy is only supported on Linux.

 #### BestEffort policy {#policy-best-effort}

-{{< feature-state for_k8s_version="v1.32" state="alpha" feature_gate_name="WindowsCPUAndMemoryAffinity" >}}
+{{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

-This policy is only Support on Windows.
+This policy is only supported on Windows.

-On Windows, NUMA node assignment works differently than Linux.
-There is no mechanism to ensure that Memory access only comes from a specific NUMA node, instead the Windows internals will select the most optimal NUMA node based on the CPU assignment and it is possible that Windows might use other nodes if required or deemed optimal.
+On Windows, NUMA node assignment works differently from Linux.
+There is no mechanism to ensure that memory access only comes from a specific NUMA node, instead the Windows scheduler will select the most optimal NUMA node based on the CPU assignments and it is possible that Windows might use other nodes if required or deemed optimal.
 For this reason this policy is best effort.